zabulyaka/python-project-49/README.md

 # Brain-games
 A collection of simple games, where you have to use ~~a little luck~~ **>>MATH<<** to give the right answer.
 The game consists of three rounds, in each one you have to answer correctly, otherwise, you loose!

-Begin with cloning the repository unto your device.
+Begin with cloning the repository into your device.
 See below instruction for [installation](#installation) as well as short [descriptions](#game-list-and-descriptions) of the games.
 In the bottom of the page there are short video [clips](#brain-even) with demonstration of the process of installation and running games.

 Have fun!